 Hiking in Switzerland to the Aiguilles Rouges hut

-Panoramic loop from the charming Swiss village of Arolla up to a beautiful high mountain hut through spectacular alpine scenery and down to the piercing blue waters of Lac Bleu and back via a geological trail.
+Panoramic loop from the charming Swiss village of Arolla up to a beautiful high mountain refuge through spectacular alpine scenery and down to the piercing blue waters of Lac Bleu and back via a geological trail.

 Hike to the Aiguilles Rouges hut

 Driving past the town of Sion in the direction of Évolène, bizarre-looking rock formations appear in the distance.
-They sit at the entrance to the small village of Euseigne, which gave its name to this special natural phenomenon formed by erosion, the Pyramids of Euseigne.
+They sit at the entrance to the small village of Euseigne, which gave its name to this special natural phenomenon formed by the erosion, the Pyramids of Euseigne.
 We drive right through a small tunnel dug under these earthy sculptures.

-The trail begins in the small high-altitude village of Arolla, which takes its name from arolla, a tree growing in local forests, also known as Swiss stone pine.
+The trail begins in the small high-altitude village of Arolla, which takes its name from arolla, a tree growing in local forests, and also known as Swiss stone pine.
 A big name in the alpinist world, Arolla is a tiny hamlet tucked away in the valley.
 A quick coffee at one of the hotels, and off we go.

-We start a gentle ascent via a rural asphalt road without any traffic, followed by the fragrant forest of arolla pines and larches and verdant alpine pastures.
-After an encounter with a few hikers and a few marmots, we reach the Remointse de Pra Gra (2’480m), a hamlet suspended above the valley and offering a panoramic view of the Pigne d’Arolla (3’772m) and the Mont Collon.
+We start a gentle ascent via a rural asphalt road without any traffic, followed by the fragrant forest of arolla pines and larches, and verdant alpine pastures.
+After an encounter with a few hikers and a few marmots, we reach the Remointse de Pra Gra (2’480m), a hamlet suspended above the valley and offering a panoramic view of the Pigne d’Arolla (3’772m) and the Mount Collon.
 It’s a typical Swiss landscape as pictured on the postcards – green pastures with old wooden houses, black cows and white glaciers in the background.

 Leaving the pea-green pastures of Remointse de Pra Gra, we enter a rocky, lunar-like landscape.
 If the glacier was a king just a few decades ago, now it’s no more than a rocky formation.
 The remnants of the glacier are only found on the higher grounds.